Emad Shargi is an Iranian-American businessman. He was born in Iran but left as a child, as did his wife, Bahareh Amidi Shargi, a poet.

 Treatment in Captivity

-After his first arrest in March 2018, Emad was jailed for eight months at the notoriously brutal Evin Prison in Tehran and spent part of that time in solitary confinement.
+After his first arrest on April 23, 2018, Emad was jailed for eight months at the notoriously brutal Evin Prison in Tehran and spent part of that time in solitary confinement.
 He was held in the prison’s ward 2A, which is controlled by the IRGC’s intelligence branch, and questioned about his travel and commercial dealings.
 Bahareh was also questioned and warned that they would retaliate if she spoke with U.S. officials or the media.
-The authorities released Emad in November 2018.
+The authorities released Emad in December 2018.

 About six weeks after Emad was arrested again in December 2020, his family said in a statement that they “have no idea where he is or who has him.”
 His daughters said in April 2021 that they “have no way of knowing how he is, except for a couple of short, monitored phone calls.”
 They added: “He is trapped in terrible conditions during a deadly pandemic and is being refused a vaccine.”